bsebhat/bsebhat.github.io/content/labs/01-juice-shop/03-make-juiceshop-a-server.md

 ---
-title: 03 Make juiceshop a "Server"
+title: 03 Create juiceshop Service
 type: docs
 ---

-## What makes it a "server"?
-The only thing I want the `juiceshop` VM to do is serve the Juice Shop web application to users.
-Right now, I'm not going to use it for anything else.
-So that's why I consider it a "server".
-It's serving resources to clients ("Juice Shop users").

-In a way, it's already a server, because running the web application is enough.
-But I want the Juice Shop web application to start automatically when the machine starts, after the network connection has been established.
+I want the Juice Shop web application to start automatically when the machine starts, after the network connection has been established.
 I'll create a systemd service and enable it so that it runs on startup.

 ## Create systemd service for running web application
 I'll create a systemd service on the `juiceshop` VM by creating a systemd service file `/lib/systemd/system/juice-shop.service`: